maubanel/UE5-Hello-World/building-h/README.md

 ##### `Step 9.`\|`UE5HW`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now click on the top left button **Perspective** and select **Wireframe**.
+Now click on the top left button **Lit** and select **Wireframe**.
 This will show you the model in triangles.
 You will notice you have only 2 triangles per face.

 ![wireframe cube](images/wireFrameMode.png)